Skip to main content Accessibility information

 View full profile

-Ruth has been at Marjon for two years and teaches across the primary education programmes.
+Ruth has been at Marjon for four years and teaches across the primary education programmes.
 She taught in primary schools in Devon for 14 years and was Head of School for 8 years.

 Fees and funding